Education (Grants and Allowances) (Jersey) Order 2018

 (iii) the student is living with a partner in a marriage-like relationship or a civil partnership-like relationship, the student’s partner’s gross income for the calendar year in which the academic year starts.

-(2) Despite paragraph (1)(b), the income of a student’s spouse or civil partner, as the case may be, is not taken into account during any part of the calendar year when the student is not married or in a civil partnership, or is not living in a married relationship or in a civil partnership relationship.
+(2) But the income of a student’s spouse, civil partner or partner is not taken into account during any part of the calendar year that the student is not –

 6A Meaning of relevant income of certain dependent students living with a single parent [12]